audunmeltzer/eventstoredb_workshop/README.md

 You find these events in package: org.demo.eventstoredb.eventstore.events

-Inside EventstoreRepo, you find three functions that need to be updated with help from you.
+Inside AccountRepo, you find three functions that need to be updated with help from you.
 ```kotlin
 fun createAccount(accountID: String, name: String): WriteResult {
     //TODO Create AccountCreated event, and use eventstore Client to write event to EvenstoreDB